-This course will cover the "Writings" section of the Hebrew canon and consider the theology of the entirety of the Old Testament.
+This course will survey the Prophets and "Writings" section of the Hebrew canon and consider the theology of the entirety of the Old Testament.

-EXPLORING the WORLD of the OLD TESTAMENT 3 Hours
+EXPLORING the WORLD of the OLD TESTAMENT 3 Hours (as needed)

 An examination of the physical and material context of the ancient Near East that focuses on geography, archaeology, and cultural artifacts.